National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 As shown in Table X, an N3C investigation requires a team of individuals who brings together different skills, knowledge domains, and expertise.
 In this way, N3C studies naturally emphasize Team Science.

-‘Team Science’ is essentially collaborative research where studies are conducted by teams and groups (large and small) rather than individual investigators.
+'Team Science' is essentially collaborative research where studies are conducted by teams and groups (large and small) rather than individual investigators.
 Collaboration may be challenging depending on the clarity of the study design, the definition of roles and responsibilities of each member of the collaboration, the communication means and methods, and the respect among each of the collaborating members.
-While some researchers may find the ‘Team Science’ paradigm and approach challenging, collaborative research often leads to breakthroughs and outcomes that would be difficult for an individual researcher to achieve.
+While some researchers may find the 'Team Science' paradigm and approach challenging, collaborative research often leads to breakthroughs and outcomes that would be difficult for an individual researcher to achieve.

 The Committee on the Science of Team Science of the National Research Council (Cooke and Hilton, Eds., _Enhancing the Science of Team Science, _2015 https://pubmed.ncbi.nlm.nih.gov/26247083/) examined a number of factors that influence the function and success of team science.
 These include: